Openki/openki-stats/settings/settings-example.json.md

 		"discussionLogo": { "src": "openki-logo-web-2020.svg", "alt": "Openki Logo" }, // The user image placeholder in the discussion section of a course
 		"ogLogo": { "src": "openki_logo_2018.png"}, // The image to be shown in social media "mailLogo": "mails/openki.png",
+		"regionSelection": {
-		"regionSelection": { "minNumber": 5 }, // The minimum number of regions displayed in the Regions selection.
-Default: 5 "matomo": {
+			"minNumber": 5, // The minimum number of regions displayed in the Regions selection.
+Default: 5 "aboutLink": "" // A link to a page that explains regions, if not set then none link is shown.
+		},
+		"matomo": {
 			"url": "https://analytics.mydomain.com/",
 			"site": 1 // Matomo id